 It is not always possible or necessary to define foreseeable future as a particular number of years.
 Analysis of the foreseeable future uses the best scientific and commercial data available and should consider the timeframes applicable to the relevant threats and to the species' likely responses to those threats in view of its life-history characteristics.
-Data that are typically relevant to assessing the species' biological response include species-specific factors such as lifespan, reproductive rates or productivity, certain behaviors, and other demographic factors.
+Data that are typically relevant to assessing the species' biological response include speciesspecific factors such as lifespan, reproductive rates or productivity, certain behaviors, and other demographic factors.

 We consider 50 years to be the foreseeable future within which we can reasonably determine the threats, the magnitude of those threats, and the species' response to those threats.
 The foreseeable future for the individual factors and threats vary.
-However, based on the available information from ongoing monitoring of populations known at the time of listing, it is estimated that under natural conditions, individuals of palo de rosa may require at least 40 years to reach a reproductive size, and the reproductive ecology of palo de rosa is consistent with late successional species.
-Within 50 years, an individual plant of palo de rosa would reach a reproductive size and effectively contribute to the next generation.
-Therefore, this timeframe accounts for maturation, the probability of flowering, effective cross-pollination, setting viable fruits, seed germination, and early seedling survival and establishment, taking into account environmental stochastic events such as drought periods.
+However, based on the available information from ongoing monitoring of populations known at the time of listing, it is estimated that under natural conditions palo de rosa individuals may require at least 40 years to reach a reproductive size and that the species' reproductive ecology is consistent with latesuccessional species.
+Within 50 years, an individual palo de rosa tree would reach a reproductive size and effectively contribute to the next generation.
+Therefore, this timeframe accounts for maturation, the probability of flowering, effective cross-pollination, setting viable fruits, seed germination, and early seedling survival and establishment while taking into account environmental stochastic events such as drought periods.
 Some palo de rosa life stages are more sensitive to a particular threat (e.g., seedling and sapling susceptibility to drought conditions); therefore, the species' response to threats in all life stages and the effects of these responses can be reasonably determined within the foreseeable future (50 years).

-We can also reasonably predict development and habitat fragmentation and modification within this timeframe based on current trends.
-Furthermore, the established timeframe for the foreseeable future provides for the design and implementation of conservation strategies to protect and enhance currently known populations.
+We can also reasonably predict development and habitat fragmentation and modification within the next 50 years based on current trends.
+Furthermore, the established timeframe for the foreseeable future provides for the design and implementation of conservation strategies to protect and enhance currently known populations over the next 50 years.

-In terms of climate, we recognize that modelled projections for Puerto Rico are characterized by some divergence and uncertainty later in the century (Khalyani et al. 2016, p.
+In terms of climate, we recognize that modelled projections for Puerto Rico are characterized by some divergence and uncertainty later in the century

+(Khalyani et al. 2016, p.
 275).
-However, we have reasonable confidence in projections within a 50-year timeframe representing the foreseeable future for palo de rosa because uncertainty is reduced within this timeframe.
-We assessed the climate changes expected in the year 2070 and determined that downscaled future climate change scenarios indicate that Puerto Rico is predicted to experience changes in climate that will affect palo de rosa (Khalyani et al. 2016, entire).
-Thus, using a 50-year timeframe for the foreseeable future allows us to account for the effects of projected changes in temperature, the shifting of life zones, and an increase in droughts in the habitat.
+However, we have reasonable confidence in projections within a 50-year timeframe representing the foreseeable future for the palo de rosa because uncertainty is reduced within this timeframe.
+We assessed the climate changes expected in the year 2070 and determined that downscaled future climate change scenarios indicate that Puerto Rico is predicted to experience changes in climate that will affect the palo de rosa (Khalyani et al. 2016, entire).
+Thus, using a 50-year timeframe for the foreseeable future allows us to account for the effects of projected changes in temperature, shifting of life zones, and increases in droughts in the habitat.